harmouche/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+1-Express router is a middleware routing system 2-Route methodes derived from one of the HTTP methods, and are attached to an instance of the express class.

 - [ ] Describe Middleware?
+Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+The next middleware function is commonly denoted by a variable named next.

+Middleware functions can perform the following tasks:

+Execute any code.
+Make changes to the request and the response objects.
+End the request-response cycle.
+Call the next middleware function in the stack.

 - [ ] Describe a Resource?

+A "resource" is simply an object, which defines one of more of the supported "actions"

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a status code and a json message

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by using different express routes and sub-routes

 ## Minimum Viable Product